 To stop projecting, go to your device to end the connection.
 The steps for ending a connection are different depending on the device, but if you have a laptop or tablet running Windows 8 or later, press Windows logo key + K on your keyboard and select Disconnect.
-Or, if you’re done working on the Surface Hub, select I'm done—your device will be disconnected, and the content and other data on the Surface Hub will be cleaned up so it’s ready for the next person.
-It’s very important to make sure you email or save files you were working on.
+Or, if you’re done working on the Surface Hub, select End session—your device will be disconnected, and the content and other data on the Surface Hub will be cleaned up so it’s ready for the next person.
+It’s very important to make sure you email or save files you were working on before you end a session.
 For more info, see End your session.

-For info on how to share the screen with people on a Skype call, see Present the screen (or stop presenting) during a call.
+For info on how to share the screen with people on a Skype call, see Present the screen during a call.

 Article ID: 17335 - Last Review: 24/05/2017 - Revision: 9